asqiriba/hello-world/index.md

 ## Hi, I'm Hassan!

 I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
 Always curious to learn cutting edge technology.

-Sportsman, multi athlete, reader, IT guru on-the-making, an entrepreneurial soul, self-starter and willing to travel anywhere.

-Thank you for taking the time to review my resume.
+Thank you for taking the time to [review my Indeed resume](https://my.indeed.com/p/hassanfuada-nl4vimd).
+You may want to [get in touch](federiz.com) right away!

-You can use the [editor on GitHub](https://github.com/4Federiz/HelloWorld/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown